This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

-After a long run or before a good sweat session, I don’t have time (or energy) to spend 30 minutes whipping up some macro-balanced meal.
+After a long run, I don’t have time (or energy) to spend 30 minutes whipping up some macro-balanced meal.
 I need something quick and nourishing (and that actually tastes good).
-Thatโ€™s exactly where this Chocolate Banana Smoothie comes to the rescue.
+That’s exactly where this Chocolate Banana Smoothie comes to the rescue.
+In just 5 minutes, I can blend bananas, cacao and almond butter together to have a muscle-loving smoothie.

 Two glass of chocolate banana smoothie set on a table.